Jake Cain: Swindon Town

-He joined Swindon on 16 January, 2023 signing a two-and-a-half year contract with the Wiltshire club.
-He made his first league start for Swindon on February 4, 2023 against Newport County, that also marked the first league match in charge of Swindon for new manager Jody Morris.
+He joined Swindon on 16 January 2023 signing a two-and-a-half-year contract with the Wiltshire club.
+He made his first league start for Swindon on 4 February 2023 against Newport County, that also marked the first league match in charge of Swindon for new manager Jody Morris.
+Cain scored his first league goal on 8 May 2023, in a 2–1 win against Crawley Town.
+He was released by Swindon at the end of the 2024-25 season.

+Morecambe

+Cain joined Morecambe on 21 August 2025.